edwin-hendriks/vscode-gears/README.md

 # Prerequisites

-- GEARS must be installed (to be able to generate)
+- GEARS must be installed (to be able to generate).
+- Set environment variables:
-- The environment variable "GEARS\_RELEASES" must point to the GEARS installation folder.
+  - `GEARS_RELEASES` must point to the GEARS installation folder.
+  - `PATH` should include a path to the `gears-generate` and `gears-server` GEARS [scripts](https://gitlab.xlrit.com/xlrit/gears/scripts).
-- Java 11 or higher must be installed (to be able to compile)
+- Java 21 or higher must be installed (to be able to compile).
+We recommend [Temurin JDK](https://adoptium.net/temurin/releases/) 21.

 # How to use